lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

  - Container images can be run on GCP in GCE (VMs) or as part of a cluster of containers.
    - If a cluster of container instances, then a container orchestration API or service is generally added.
    - Kubernetes (K8) is the most popular open source container orchestrator.
 GCP has GKE (Google Kubernetes Service).
 Alternatively, there are a number of bioinformatics APIs that can orchestrate containers on GCP.
 These include cromwell, dsub and Nextflow.
- - Singularity is a type of container used for specialized compute environments (mostly NOT GCP).
+ - [Singularity containers](http://singularity.lbl.gov/) are used for specialized compute environments such as HPC (and mostly NOT used on GCP pipelines).

 ### How to learn more
  - Link to [Run a blastn container](https://biocontainers-edu.biocontainers.pro/en/latest/running_example.html)
- - Link to DOCKERFILE example - [Blastn container files](https://github.com/lynnlangit/blastn)
+ - Link to DOCKERFILE source code example - [Blastn container files](https://github.com/lynnlangit/blastn)
  - Link to [Create a docker image the easy way](https://software.broadinstitute.org/firecloud/documentation/article?id=9453)
  - Link to [Building a Container from scratch](https://www.youtube.com/watch?v=Utf-A4rODH8) ~20 min. screencast video, includes advanced concepts (namespaces, more)